Vizzuality/front-end-code-challenge/mid-senior/README.md

 ### README

-Your submission should also include a readme file, where you can document your work, describe the features and the architectural decisions that you made.
-Feel free to share there your thoughts about the challenges that you faced implementing this code.
+Your submission should also include a README file where you can document your work, describe the features and the architectural decisions that you made.
+Feel free to share your thoughts about the challenges that you faced implementing your code.

 ### Data

 The bicycle network data is fetched from the following API: https://api.citybik.es/v2/

-The country data is provided in a `data` folder in this repository.
+The country data is provided in the `data` folder in this repository.

 ### Deployment

-For sharing purposes please create a **new GitHub repo**, and **make your application accessible** by deploying in a platform of your preference (we recommend Vercel) and provide links.
-Please, share links of both, repository and URL deployment.
+In order to access the application, we are asking you to **create a repository** (on GitHub for example) and to **deploy the application** using a cloud platform of your choice (we recommend [Vercel](https://vercel.com/)).
+Don't forget to share the links to both the repository and public application URL.

 ### App structure